 5. Near-Maximal Aerobic Intervals

-Please note: It’s very important that you don’t stop completely when you take your short rest period.
+Please note: You mustn’t stop completely when you take your short rest period.
 To get the most out of the most efficient forms of cardio, you still need to keep yourself moving, even if you’re moving VERY slowly!